Yord/shargs/README.md

 </p>
 </summary>

+Parsers have three different stages:
+`argv`, `opts`, and `args`.
+Each stage takes several parser functions that are used to transform input in the order they are defined.
+Two special stages transform data between the three stages:
+`toOpts` and `toArgs`.
+These two stages take exactly one parser function that is predefined, but can also be passed by the user.

-The parser consists of six parser functions that are applied in the following order:
+The `deepThought` parser consists of six parser functions that are applied in the following order:

 1.  `splitShortOptions`
 2.  `toOpts` (is called after `argv` and before `opts`)